-6.0 EVALUATION OF PROJECT / DISSERTATION WORK:
+6.0 EVALUATION OF PROJECT/DISSERTATION WORK

-Every candidate shall be required to submit thesis or dissertation after taking up a topic approved by the Project Review Committee.
+Every candidate shall be required to submit a thesis or dissertation on a topic approved by the Project Review Committee.

-- 6.1 A Project Review Committee (PRC) shall be constituted with Principal as chair person Heads of all the Departments which are offering the M.Tech programs and two other senior faculty members. - 6.2 Registration of Project Work: A candidate is permitted to register for the project work after satisfying the attendance requirement of all the subjects (theory and practical subjects). - 6.3 After satisfying 6.2, a candidate has to submit, in consultation with his project supervisor, the title, objective and plan of action of his project work to the Departmental Committee for its approval.
-Only after obtaining the approval of Departmental Committee the student can initiate the Project work. - 6.4 If a candidate wishes to change his supervisor or topic of the project he can do so with approval of Departmental Committee.
-However, the Departmental Committee shall examine whether the change of topic/supervisor leads to a major change of his initial plans of project proposal.
-If so, his date of registration for the project work starts from the date of change of Supervisor or topic as the case may be. - 6.5 A candidate shall submit status report (in a bound-form) in two stages at least with a gap of 3 months between them. - 6.6 The work on the project shall be initiated in the beginning of the second year and the duration of the project is for two semesters.
+- 6.1 A Project Review Committee (PRC) shall be constituted with Principal as Chairperson, Heads of all the Departments offering the M. Tech. programs and two other senior faculty members. - 6.2 Registration of Project Work: A candidate is permitted to register for the project work after satisfying the attendance requirement of all the subjects, both theory and practical. - 6.3 After satisfying 6.2, a candidate has to submit, in consultation with his project supervisor, the title, objective and plan of action of his project work to the Departmental Academic Committee for approval.
+Only after obtaining the approval of the Departmental Academic Committee can the student initiate the Project work. - 6.4 If a candidate wishes to change his supervisor or topic of the project, he can do so with the approval of the Departmental Academic Committee.
+However, the Departmental Academic Committee shall examine whether or not the change of topic/supervisor leads to a major change of his initial plans of project proposal.
+If yes, his date of registration for the project work starts from the date of change of Supervisor or topic as the case may be. - 6.5 A candidate shall submit his status report in a bound-form in two stages at least with a gap of 3 months between them. - 6.6 The work on the project shall be initiated at the beginning of the II year and the duration of the project is two semesters.
 A candidate is permitted to submit Project Thesis only after successful completion of theory and practical course with the approval of PRC not earlier than 40 weeks from the date of registration of the project work.
-For the approval of PRC the candidate shall submit the daft copy of thesis to the Principal (through Head of the Department) and shall make an oral presentation before the PRC. - 6.7 Three copies of the Project Thesis certified by the supervisor shall be submitted to the College / School / Institute. - 6.8 The thesis shall be adjudicated by one examiner selected by the University.
-For this, Principal of the College shall submit a panel of 5 examiners, who are eminent in that field with the help of the concerned guide and head of the department. - 6.9 If the report of the examiner is not favourable, the candidate shall revise and resubmit the Thesis, in the time frame as described by PRC.
-If the report of the examiner is unfavourable again, the thesis shall be summarily rejected. - 6.10 If the report of the examiner is favourable, viva-voce examination shall be conducted by a board consisting of the supervisor, Head of the Department and the examiner who adjudicated the Thesis.
-The Board shall jointly report candidates work as: - A. Excellent - B. Good - C. Satisfactory - D. Unsatisfactory
+For the approval of PRC the candidate shall submit the draft copy of thesis to the Principal through Head of the Department and make an oral presentation before the PRC. - 6.7 Three copies of the Project Thesis certified by the supervisor shall be submitted to the College/ School/Institute. - 6.8 The thesis shall be adjudicated by one examiner selected by the University.
+For this, the Principal of the College shall submit a panel of 5 examiners, eminent in that field, with the help of the guide concerned and head of the department. - 6.9 If the report of the examiner is not favourable, the candidate shall revise and resubmit the Thesis, in the time frame as decided by the PRC.
+If the report of the examiner is unfavourable again, the thesis shall be summarily rejected. - 6.10 If the report of the examiner is favourable, Viva-Voce examination shall be conducted by a board consisting of the Supervisor, Head of the Department and the examiner who adjudicated the Thesis.
+The Board shall jointly report the candidate's work as one of the following: - A. Excellent - B. Good - C. Satisfactory - D. Unsatisfactory

-Head of the Department shall coordinate and make arrangements for the conduct of viva-voce examination.
+The Head of the Department shall coordinate and make arrangements for the conduct of Viva-Voce examination.

-If the report of the viva-voce is unsatisfactory, the candidate will retake the viva-voce examination after three months.
-If he fails to get a satisfactory report at the second viva-voce examination, he will not be eligible for the award of the degree.
+If the report of the Viva-Voce is unsatisfactory, the candidate shall retake the Viva-Voce examination only after three months.
+If he fails to get a satisfactory report at the second Viva-Voce examination, he will not be eligible for the award of the degree.

-7.0 AWARD OF DEGREE AND CLASS:
+7.0 AWARD OF DEGREE AND CLASS